serverlessworkflow/sdk-typescript/tools/README.md

 > *(i) The declarations are saved in `src/lib/generated/definitions/specification.ts`.*

 ## 3. Generating Validators
 To validate an object of type `T`, where `T` is not the root object described by the JSON Schema, we need to know the subschema's JSON pointer corresponding to `T`.
-The exported declarations of the TypeScript file produced in [step 2](#2-generating-types) are extracted using `ts-morph`. *(This is probably overkill; a regex could probably do the trick, but this library might be useful later on.)* For each declaration, the internal JSON Schema produced in [step 2 - Phase 1](#phase-1-embellishing-the-json-schema) is crawled to find the object with the matching title.
+The exported declarations of the TypeScript file produced in [step 2](#2-generating-types) are extracted using `ts-morph`. *(At this point, it is probably overkill; a regex could probably do the trick, but this library will be useful later on.)* For each declaration, the internal JSON Schema produced in [step 2 - Phase 1](#phase-1-embellishing-the-json-schema) is crawled to find the object with the matching title.
 Then, an object where the keys are the names of the types and the values are their JSON pointers is saved as `validation-pointers.ts`.

 > *(i) The validation pointers are saved in `src/lib/generated/validation/validation-pointers.ts`.*